 Currently, Austria operates no nuclear installations as defined in Article 2 of the Convention.
-There are only two facilities which can be seen as nuclear installations in the broader sense: one central waste processing and interim storage facility and one research reactor.
+There are only two facilities which can be seen as nuclear installations in the broader sense:

+- one central waste processing and interim storage facility and - one research reactor.

 The interim storage facility is covered by the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
-The research reactor is only covered by the Code of Conduct on the Safety of Research Reactors, which has no reporting obligation.
-However, this installation is a nuclear installation as defined in the European Nuclear Safety Directive (see chapter 7.5).
+The Austrian TRIGA research reactor is currently only covered by the Code of Conduct on the Safety of Research Reactors, which has no reporting obligation.
+However, this installation is a nuclear installation as defined in the European Nuclear Safety Directive (see chapter 7.2.1).
 Thus the research reactor will be treated within this report.
-Reporting on the different articles of this Convention are on a voluntary basis according to section E of INFCIRC/572/Rev.3.
+Reporting on the different articles of this Convention are on a voluntary basis according to section E of INFCIRC/572/Rev.4.

-In the 1970s, a nuclear power plant was constructed in Zwentendorf, but as the consequence of the negative vote in the referendum in 1978 was subsequently not put into operation.
+In the 1970s, a nuclear power plant was constructed in Zwentendorf, but in consequence of the negative ballot of the referendum in 1978, it was subsequently not put into operation.
 All nuclear fuel elements were removed in the late 1980s.

-6.1 Institute of Atomic and Subatomar Physics (former Atominstitut)
+6.1 Institute of Atomic and Subatomic Physics (Atominstitut- ATI)

-The Institute of Atomic and Subatomar Physics, which is administered by the Vienna University of Technology, operates a TRIGA Mark II research reactor.
+The Institute of Atomic and Subatomic Physics, which is an Institute of the Vienna University of Technology, operates a TRIGA Mark II research reactor.
 It has a maximum steady state thermal output of 250 kW and pulsing capabilities up to 250 MW.
 Being in operation since March 1962, the reactor is exclusively used for basic and applied academic research and teaching purposes.
 Being the closest research reactor to the IAEA headquarters, it is also frequently used by IAEA staff for development and calibration of safeguards instruments.
+In October/November 2012 all irradiated fuel elements from the core and the spent fuel storage were shipped to the Idaho National Lab and replaced by 77 19,8% enriched standard TRIGA fuel elements.
+With this new core the TRIGA reactor Vienna went critical on 27 November 2012.
+These fuel elements will be returned to the USA after 2025, if the parties of the contract agree upon an extension.

-Presently, the total number of fuel elements in the core is 83 (plus 4 fuel elements in the inpool storage racks).
-The total activity of these fuel elements after one year of cooling time is $2.85 \times 10^{15}$ Bq and after ten years approx. $1.81 \times 10^{14}$ Bq.
-The Institute of Atomic and Subatomar Physics has a total spent fuel storage capacity of 168 fuel elements.
+Presently, the total number of fuel elements in the core is 76 (plus 9 fuel elements in the inpool storage racks plus 5 fresh fuel elements in the fuel storage).
+The total activity of these fuel elements after one year of cooling time is $7.27 \times 10^{13}$ Bq and after ten years approx. $1.5 \times 10^{13}$ Bq.
+The Institute of Atomic and Subatomic Physics has a total spent fuel storage capacity of 168 fuel elements.